colegiusto/colegiusto/README.md

 ### Hi there 👋

+I'm a Mecahnical Engineering student and UC Santa Barbara, interested in Control Systems and Machine Learning.

 <!--
 **colegiusto/colegiusto** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.